Mapping ecosystem services for agricultural improvement and human health in sub-Saharan Africa

 This project was part of the ESPA scoping phase, which ran between 2008 and 2011.
 The resulting proposal for further funding was unsuccessful.

-The broad remit of this proposal is the development of tools for Managing Ecosystem Services for Health and Agricultural Improvement in sub-Saharan Africa.
+The broad remit of this project was the development of tools for Managing Ecosystem Services for Health and Agricultural Improvement in sub-Saharan Africa.

-Within this sphere of activity, this Partnership and Project Development proposal will draw together a trans-disciplinary team capable of: quantifying and mapping the links between the ecosystem services and the health and well-being of the people who depend upon them; modelling the impacts of changes to the ecosystem upon the population dependant upon its 'services' including climate change; developing practical responses to both existing and potential problems, aimed at reducing impacts upon the ecosystem and alleviating poverty and health problems through sympathetically improved agriculture, and; delivering these tools to those responsible for formulating policy and making decisions at the African research and policy levels.
+Within this sphere of activity, this Partnership and Project Development drew together a trans-disciplinary team capable of: quantifying and mapping the links between the ecosystem services and the health and well-being of the people who depended upon them; modelling the impacts of changes to the ecosystem upon the population dependent upon its 'services' including climate change; developing practical responses to both existing and potential problems, aimed at reducing impacts upon the ecosystem and alleviating poverty and health problems through sympathetically improved agriculture, and; delivering these tools to those responsible for formulating policy and making decisions at the African research and policy levels.

-This consortium will work together to develop a full proposal along the above lines for submission under the ESPA Health Theme.
-The trans-disciplinary approach of this project will enable researchers from different disciplines and key actors to develop a common vision, while preserving the richness and strength of their respective areas of knowledge.
-By adopting this approach at the outset the research team will avoid carrying out parallel studies whose results are pooled only at the end.
-The integration of knowledge and the mutual adoption of a common language and common goals, will take place during the development phase, while the research problems are being defined.
+This consortium worked together to develop a full project along the above lines for submission under the ESPA Health Theme.
+The trans-disciplinary approach of this project enabled researchers from different disciplines and key actors to develop a common vision, while preserving the richness and strength of their respective areas of knowledge.
+By adopting this approach at the outset the research team avoided carrying out parallel studies whose results were pooled only at the end.
+The integration of knowledge and the mutual adoption of a common language and common goals, took place during the development phase, whilst the research problems were being defined.